Battle of the Gianh River (1643): Background

-The Dutch East India Company (VOC) had conflicted with Nguyen-ruled Cochinchina (southern Dai Viet) since 1641 because of their alliance with Trinh lords in the north who was fighting in a civil war against their rivals, the Nguyen clan in the south.
-As the two domains' war raged, lord Trịnh Tráng welcomed the VOC arrival in northern Dai Viet in 1637 while the Nguyens were hostile to the Dutch, but allied with the Dutch's main rival, the Portuguese.
-In 1639 Trịnh Tráng sent his envoys to van Diemen's VOC base in Batavia, sought for establish a military alliance with the Company in exchange for trading privileges for the Dutch in his Tonkin domain.
-In the same year he also sent letter to Dutch governor of Formosa Van der Burch to assist his military campaign against the formidable Nguyen.
-Finally, as tension mounting between the Nguyen domain and the company (the Nguyen jailed several Dutch representatives and sailors), the VOC headquarter in Batavia agreed to ally with the Trinh lords and began to get involved in the war.
-In late May 1642 five VOC warships with 222 men led by Jan van Linga raided central Vietnam coast possessed by the Nguyen domain, burned houses, seized civilians as hostages, before heading north to join with Trinh army.
-At the Chàm Island off the coast of Quảng Nam, the VOC fleet were repulsed, which received ten casualties and its captain Jacob van Liesvelt killed.
-The Nguyen lord then finally released all Dutch captives in the next year.
-50 Dutch prisoners along with captain Joris Welten were allowed to sail back to Java on 19 May 1643 on a junk, but two days later a Portuguese warship attacked the junk, killed 32 Dutchmen, 14 able to survive, and only one made way back to Batavia.
+The Dutch East India Company (VOC) had conflicted with Nguyen-ruled Cochinchina (southern Dai Viet) since 1641 because of their alliance with the Trinh lords in the north, who were fighting in a civil war against their rivals, the Nguyen clan in the south.
+As the two domains' war raged, lord Trịnh Tráng welcomed the VOC arrival in northern Dai Viet in 1637, while the Nguyens were hostile to the Dutch but allied with the Dutch's main rival, the Portuguese.
+In 1639, Trịnh Tráng sent his envoys to van Diemen's VOC base in Batavia, seeking to establish a military alliance with the Company in exchange for Dutch trading privileges in his Tonkin domain.
+In the same year, he also sent letter to the Dutch governor of Formosa, Van der Burch, to assist his military campaign against the formidable Nguyen.
+Finally, as tensions mounted between the Nguyen domain and the company (the Nguyen jailed several Dutch representatives and sailors), the VOC headquarters in Batavia agreed to ally with the Trinh lords and began to get involved in the war.
+In late May 1642, five VOC warships with 222 men led by Jan van Linga raided the central Vietnam coast possessed by the Nguyen domain, burned houses, and seized civilians as hostages before heading north to join with the Trinh army.
+At the Chàm Island off the coast of Quảng Nam, the VOC fleet was repulsed, with ten casualties and its captain Jacob van Liesvelt killed.
+The Nguyen lords then finally released all Dutch captives in the next year.
+50 Dutch prisoners, along with captain Joris Welten, were allowed to sail back to Java on 19 May 1643 on a junk, but two days later a Portuguese warship attacked the junk, killing 32 Dutchmen.
+14 were able to survive, and only one made it back to Batavia.

-In January 1643, five VOC warships with 290 soldiers and sailors from Formosa, led by general Johannes Lamotius, arrived at Tonkin, expected to join with the Trinh army to attack Cochinchina later that year, however after five days, the Dutch withdrew and left one ship to support the Trinh, after acknowledged that the lord was not eager to launch the campaign during spring season.
-In summer, Batavia sent three warships Wijdenes, Waterhond and Vos, led by captain Pieter Baeck, to the Gianh River to join with Trinh forces.
-The Trinh army consisting of 10,000 men and a large fleet (commanded by Trịnh Tráng's son Trịnh Tạc and assisted by Issak Davids) in Hà Tĩnh, readied to attack the Nguyen once the VOC fleet arrive.
+In January 1643, five VOC warships with 290 soldiers and sailors from Formosa, led by general Johannes Lamotius, arrived at Tonkin, expected to join with the Trinh army to attack Cochinchina later that year.
+However, after five days, the Dutch withdrew and left one ship to support the Trinh after acknowledging that the lord was not eager to launch the campaign during the spring season.
+In the summer, Batavia sent three warships, Wijdenes, Waterhond and Vos, led by captain Pieter Baeck, to the Gianh River to join with the Trinh forces.
+The Trinh army, consisting of 10,000 men and a large fleet (commanded by Trịnh Tráng's son Trịnh Tạc and assisted by Issak Davids) in Hà Tĩnh, readied to attack the Nguyen once the VOC fleet arrived.